symbol/symbol-docs/source/guides/migration/post-optin-xym-retrieval.rst

 - Check that you are using the **correct Symbol mnemonic**.
 Did you do several attempts at opting-in and obtained different mnemonics?

-- Check that your NIS1 account was successfully opted-in by looking up its address in the `opt-in Report <http://report.experimental.symboldev.network/ok1.html>`__.

-  If your account is not on the list, check the other tabs to find the reason.

 - The **NEM Helpdesk** can help you if everything else fails:

   - `NEM's Telegram Help Desk <https://t.me/nemhelpdesk>`__